cenenn/CC103-FinalProject-CS1205-Team7/README.md

 **❗ Priority Queue Tiebraker:**&nbsp;&nbsp;When two loans have the same urgency, the one who registered first and assigned with a lower loan ID is shown first.

-## ❓ How It Works

-On launch, the lender enters a **lending cap**, which is the total amount they are willing to lend.
-The system maintains `availableFund = lendingCapital − sum(active remaining principals)` to decide whether new loan requests can be approved.

-- **Overdue detection** uses `<ctime>`.
-Each due date is parsed with `mktime`, compared against `time(0)`, and the difference is converted into days.
-- **Registering a loan** stores the loan immediately if funds are available, otherwise the borrower is queued in the waiting list under FIFO order.
-- **Logging a payment** subtracts from both the remaining balance and remaining principal, then frees up funds for future requests.
-- **Waiting list management** lets the lender approve queued requests one at a time in FIFO order or remove a specific borrower from the queue.
-- **Search** is implemented recursively, walking the loans array until an exact name or ID match is found.
-- **Adding capital** lets the lender raise the lending cap mid-session, and `availableFund` is recomputed against the new total without touching any active loan.

-After registering a loan or logging a payment, the user is offered an inline undo prompt that pops the most recent action from the stack and reverts it.
-Interest applied in the overdue screen is also pushed onto the stack but can only be undone via a subsequent action's prompt.

 ## 🧠 Algorithm Explanation

 Step-by-step logic for each core operation.